Energy isn’t cheap but switching to a different tariff could save you money on your business electricity.

 Business energy differs from home energy in a few key ways.
 First, business energy rates are usually cheaper, but you’re locked into the contract for longer.
 This is because business energy is bought in bulk to cover the contract term in its entirety.

-There are three main types of business electricity tariffs available to compare:
+There are four main types of business electricity tariffs available to compare:

-Deemed rate: this is a rolling contract you’ll be put on if your previous contract expires without you signing up to a new one or switching supplier.
-You’ll probably be paying the supplier’s most expensive rates in the same way a domestic customer would if their fixed contract expired and they were put on a standard variable tariff
+Deemed and out-of-contract rate: this is a contract you’ll be put on if your previous contract expires without you signing up to a new one or switching supplier.
+This can also apply if you move to a new premises and don’t agree a contract with the supplier.
+You’ll probably be paying the supplier’s most expensive rates in the same way a domestic customer would if their fixed contract expired and they were put on a standard variable tariff but you can switch at any time

 Other options may also be available: